-Respite / short break care can be facilitated, not merely by a sitting service under the 5.12 1970 Act or a residential placement under the 1948 Act, but by other diverse mechanisms.
-For example, the disabled person or their carer might be provided with a direct payment to enable them to arrange the break themselves (see para 5.30 below) or they might be provided with a joint holiday (also under s2 of the 1970 Act).
+- 5.13 'Respite care' is not phrase used by the law.
+In general terms, if a disabled person needs someone to sit with him/her, whilst their carer takes a break, the sitting service is a service provided under s 2(1)(a) Chronically Sick and Disabled Persons Act 1970 which refers to 'the provision of practical assistance' in the home.
+Likewise if a disabled person needs to spend a short time in a care home whilst the carer takes a break, then legally this is the provision of 'residential accommodation' either under s21 National Assistance Act 1948 if the disabled person is 18 or over, or under s17 Children Act 1989 if a child. - 5.14 Respite / short break care can be facilitated, not merely by a sitting service under the 1970 Act or a residential placement under the 1948 Act, but by other diverse mechanisms.
+For example, the disabled person or their carer might be provided with a direct payment to enable them to arrange the break themselves (see para 5.35 below) or they might be provided with a joint holiday (also under s2 of the 1970 Act).
 Break services can be provided by the statutory or independent sectors.
-It will therefore, be maladministration if an authority fails to explore the potential for the independent sector to meet a need for respite care - particularly where that need is not being met by the statutory sector (for example because the disabled person / child in question has unusually challenging behaviour).
-The provision of respite / short break support should therefore, be based upon individual need and not the nature of the person's disability or illness or the ease with which such support can be provided.
-It follows that the mere fact that a person has (for instance) challenging behaviour associated with their dementia, does not mean that the carer should not have the same right to respite support as carers of persons with other impairments.
+It will, therefore be maladministration if an authority fails to explore the potential for the independent sector to meet a need for respite care - particularly where that need is not being met by the statutory sector (for example because the disabled person / child in question has unusually challenging behaviour164).
+The provision of respite / short break support should, therefore be based upon individual need and not the nature of the person's disability or illness or the ease with which such support can be provided.
+It follows that the mere fact that a person has (for instance) challenging behaviour associated with their dementia, does not mean that the carer should not have the same right to respite support as carers of persons with other impairments.165